Skip to content

 • RuntimeTransport: agents operate dedicated native local transports connected via a globally shared memory registry.
 This mirrors distributed HTTP environments perfectly, enabling zero network overhead testing workflows while retaining accurate boundaries.

-• HTTPTransport / WebSocketTransport: agents expose HTTP or WebSocket endpoints so that other agents (or external clients) can send requests.
+• HTTPTransport / WebSocketTransport / SSEJSONRPCTransport: agents expose network endpoints so that other agents, CLIs, dashboards, or external clients can send requests.
+Use SSE or WebSocket when you want streamed task events.

 Agent Transport Layers